-My practice researches the influence of images and imaginative processes in our human experience of a globalised and digitised world.
-I point the attention towards situations of the everyday where our experience of material reality and of the present moment merges with the virtual images we accumulated through time from perception, memory, fancy, culture and use of the web.
-With an analytic approach, my work raises questions about the cognitive role of these phenomena of vision in our use of objects, our ways to inhabit places, develop bonds of familiarity, exchange interpersonal communication and find a sense of community.
+My practice researches the influence of mental states and imaginative processes in our human experience of a globalised and digitised world.
+I point the attention towards situations of the everyday where our experience of material reality and of the present moment merges with the virtual images we have accumulated in time through subjective perception, memory, fancy, culture and use of the web.
+With an analytic approach, my work raises questions about the cognitive role of these phenomena of vision in our use of objects, our ways of inhabiting places, developing bonds of familiarity, exchanging interpersonal communication and finding a sense of community.

-My works stem from a continuous process of studio work and theory that uses drawing and installation as its proper language of expression and generates throughout its development moments of discourse in the form of exhibitions, site-specific commissions, interdisciplinary conversations, participation and education projects.
+My works stem from a continuous process of studio practice and theory, having drawing and installation as its proper language of expression, and generating throughout its development moments of discourse in the form of exhibitions, site-specific commissions, interdisciplinary conversations, public participation and education projects.

 I experiment with diagrammatic drawing, scientific imagery and data visualisation - most recently EEG brainwaves - to attempt to capture the elusive experiences of fancy, remembrance, hypnagogia and dream.
 Approrpiating symbols from a multitude of disciplines to create new ones and layering them with pictorial marks, handwritten notes and found imagery, I enact a process of thinking-through-drawing: a hybrid non linear form of writing that, in continuous enunciation, erasure, thinking, rethinking and accumulation, reflects the patterns and operations of the imagining mind.